-Unfortunate name for a really awesome summer blooming fine.
-Redolent with a hyacinth-like fragrace from curled flowers in distinctive shades of lavender, white and creamy yellow.
+Unfortunate name for a really awesome summer-blooming fine.
+Redolent with a hyacinth-like fragrance from curled flowers in distinctive shades of lavender, white, and creamy yellow.
 Twining habit is perfect for covering fences.
 Partial to full sun.
 Zone: 9 -11

 In early spring this small shrub opens to white, sweetly-fragrant flowers above variegated foliage.
 Ideal around patio and deck edges where its scent is enjoyed up close.
 Up to 3 ft. tall and wide.
 Full shade to partial sun.
 Zone: 7 – 9

 Mass this elegant rose around a patio or tuck into containers flanking French doors for heady rose fragrance that comes on strong as the day wears on.
 Sails through heat and humidity, too!
 Up to 30 in. tall and wide.
 Full sun.
 Zone: 4 – 10